Author name: Amelia Vance and Morgan Sexton

 FERPA Exceptions

 FERPA Exceptions FERPA typically requires consent prior to disclosing any student personally identifiable information (PII) from education records.
 Nevertheless, FERPA includes several exceptions that allow for certain sharing without consent while still ensuring that the necessary safeguards are in place to protect the privacy of student data.
 To make understanding these exceptions a little easier, we have put together the following table that details every exception in FERPA–offering clear and concise explanations, criteria for when they may be applicable, and tangible examples that shed light on their practical application.
-FERPA Exceptions Description Example School Official (34 CFR 99.31(a)(1) and
+Search FERPA Exceptions Description Example School Official (34 CFR 99.31(a)(1)

 FERPA Exceptions Read More »